Stranger Things season 3: Casting

 The third season sees Ryder, Harbour, Wolfhard, Brown, Matarazzo, McLaughlin, Schnapp, Sink, Dyer, Heaton, Buono, Keery, and Montgomery return.
-In March 2018, it was announced that Priah Ferguson's character had been promoted from a guest role to a reoccurring role and that Maya Hawke has been cast as Robin, a new lead who's been described as an "alternative girl".
+In March 2018, it was announced that Priah Ferguson had been promoted to the main cast following her recurring role in the second season, and that Maya Hawke has been cast as Robin, a new lead who's been described as an "alternative girl".
 Hawke's character was later revealed to be Steve's co-worker at the Scoops Ahoy ice cream parlor in the newly built Starcourt Mall.
-Cary Elwes and Jake Busey's castings were announced in April 2018; Elwes was cast as Mayor Kline, a "classic '80s politician – more concerned with his own image than with the people of the small town he governs," and Busey as Bruce, a shifty reporter who works at the Hawkins Post.
+Cary Elwes and Jake Busey's castings were announced in April 2018; Elwes was cast as Mayor Kline, a "classic '80s politician – more concerned with his own image than with the people of the small town he governs," and Busey as Bruce, a shifty reporter who works for the Hawkins Post.
 Francesca Reale was cast as Heather, a popular lifeguard at the community pool.
 As of September 2018, casting had still not been completed for the season, which at that point had been shooting for five months and was less than two months from completion.
 Carmen Cuba, the show's casting director, attributed the slower-than-usual casting process to the heightened secrecy of the plot paired with certain roles' shifting characterizations and importance.

 For the third season, it was reported that several of the cast members would receive pay raises.
 Ryder and Harbour received an increase to $350,000 an episode from $150,000 and $80,000 respectively; Wolfhard, Matarazzo, McLaughlin, and Schnapp earned a pay increase to over $200,000 an episode, possibly as much as $250,000, a significant increase from the reported $20,000 they had made in season one (later increased by $60,000); and Dyer, Heaton, and Keery received approximately $150,000 an episode.
-Brown's wage increase was not disclosed but was estimated to be bigger than that of her young counterparts.
+Brown's wage increase was not disclosed but was estimated to be bigger than that of her fellow younger co-stars.
 Some sources suggest she made at least $250,000 and may have received between $300,000 and $350,000 per episode.